peterzimon/docs-api/handlebars-themes/helpers/utility/labs.md

 The `@labs` variable provides access to [global data](/docs/handlebars#section-global-data) properties, which are available anywhere in your theme.

-For each feature listed with a checkbox in the `settings/labs/` section of a blog, the `@labs` global will provide a boolean flag which tells the theme developer whether or not the feature is enabled.
+For each feature listed with a checkbox in the `settings/labs/` section of a site, the `@labs` global will provide a boolean flag which tells the theme developer whether or not the feature is enabled.

 As of Ghost 1.0.0, there are two features which can be detected: